Is Your Money Safe…in a Bank?

 The collapse of US Bank in 2023

 However, in early 2023, international headlines reported a Domino of US banks collapse.
-These events raised a legit question: Is your money safe in a bank?
+These events raised a legitimate question: Is your money safe in a bank?

-Banking regulations and client protections are country related.
-While in today’s article, I outline some examples for US clients, you can look for similar features in your country.
+Banking regulations and client protections are country-related.
+In today’s article, I outline some examples for US clients, you can look for similar features in your country.
 Generally, each country sets up regulations to protect clients and increase trust in the financial sectors to make you feel your money is safe enough in their accounts.

 Fractional Reserve Banking